projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 configuration option controls the priority level of GVT-g guests.
 Priority levels range from -1023 to 1023.

-The default priority is zero, the same priority as the Service OS.
-If the level is less than zero, the guest's priority will be lower than the Service OS, so graphics preemption will work and the prioritized rendering feature will be enabled.
-If the level is greater than zero, UOS graphics workloads will preempt most of the SOS graphics workloads, except for display updating related workloads that use a default highest priority (1023).
+The default priority is zero, the same priority as the Service VM.
+If the level is less than zero, the guest's priority will be lower than the Service VM, so graphics preemption will work and the prioritized rendering feature will be enabled.
+If the level is greater than zero, User VM graphics workloads will preempt most of the Service VM graphics workloads, except for display updating related workloads that use a default highest priority (1023).

-Currently, all UOSes share the same priority.
+Currently, all User VMs share the same priority.
-This is a Service OS only parameters, and does not work in the User OS.
+This is a Service VM only parameters, and does not work in the User VM.

 .. _i915-enable-initial-modeset: